Bleizingard/chromeos_playstore/README.md

 Allow you to use play store on your Chromebook

 # Prerequisites
-You have to be in Developper Mode & Developper Version
+You have to be in Developper Mode & Developper Version (may work in Beta Version too)
 Chromebook with Intel Core
 Save & Close all currents work.